markblunk/dotfiles/README.md

-Emacs Configuration files
+Configuration files
 ========

-All of the explanation can be found in the file emacs.org
+Some git stuff, a lot of emacs stuff.